gustavopolonio/ig.news-Blog/README.md

 The [Stripe API](https://stripe.com/docs/api) was used to handle with the payments and signatures.
 The blog posts are created at [Prismic](https://prismic.io/).

+You can check this project live [Clicking here!](https://ig-news-blog.vercel.app/)

 The project is part of my personal portfolio, so I would appreciate if you provide me any feedback about the ideia, code, structure or anything you could report to make me a better developer.